 Most investment bankers are MBAs from top-notch universities.
 But what if you have joined investment banking and you know that you will never make it to the associate level until you go to a top-notch MBA institute and complete a hard-core MBA!
 Then what?
-You should go for MBA and once you are done, do some internship (if necessary) and then join a top-most investment bank as an associate.
-The only downside is the opportunity cost (two years of not working plus the cost of MBA) that you need to bear.
+You should go for an MBA and once you are done, do some internship (if necessary) and then join a top-most investment bank as an associate.
+The only downside is the opportunity cost (two years of not working plus the cost of an MBA) that you need to bear.

 Related Articles –

 - CFA vs MBACFA Vs MBACFA focusses on imparting skills associated with Investment Management including Investment Analysis, Portfolio Strategy, Asset Allocation, and Corporate Finance.
 MBA focusses on overall Management Skills like Marketing, Operations, Finance, Human Resource Accounting, etc.